5 key contact center AI features and their benefits What is an abandoned call?

 • Improved efficiency.
 Good FCR maximizes agent productivity.
 Support agents spend less time dealing with repeat requests, can talk to more customers in a day and ultimately cut down on customer wait times.

 • Decreased costs.
-A more efficient call center achieved through good FCR allows companies to save time and money circling back to repeat calls and dealing with other customer dissatisfaction-related costs.
+A more efficient contact center achieved through good FCR enables companies to save time and money circling back to repeat calls and dealing with other customer dissatisfaction-related costs.

 Challenges of first call resolution

 FCR can be difficult to calculate and define.
-Two main challenges of FCR are determining when a call is resolved and measuring the criteria used.
+The two main challenges associated with FCR are the following.

 When is a call resolved?